Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế16/12/2023

-Most G7 governments have so far been reluctant to seize Russian assets for fear that some foreign investors with assets in dollars and euros will flee.
+Most G7 member governments have so far been hesitant to seize Russian assets for fear that some foreign investors with assets denominated in US dollars and euros will flee.

 G7 tiến gần tới mục tiêu tịch thu tài sản Nga để tài trợ cho Ukraine

-Western nations are actively seeking to use seized Russian assets to fund Ukraine, as political wrangling in the US and Europe threatens financial support for the conflict-torn Eastern European country.
+Western nations are actively seeking to use seized Russian assets to finance Ukraine, amid political disputes in the US and Europe that threaten financial support for the conflict-ridden Eastern European country.

-In recent weeks, officials from the Group of Seven (G7) leading industrialized nations have intensified talks about a proposal to release some of the estimated $300 billion in frozen Russian assets, a radical step that would open a new chapter in the West’s financial war against Moscow.
+In recent weeks, officials from the Group of Seven (G7) industrialized nations have intensified discussions about a proposal to release a portion of Russia's frozen assets, worth approximately $300 billion.
+This would be a radical step, opening a new chapter in the West's financial war against Moscow.

-The move comes as two major financial aid packages for Kiev worth more than $100 billion stalled this week, as Republicans in the US Congress and Hungarian Prime Minister Viktor Orbán took a stance against funding for Ukraine.
+This move comes as two major financial aid packages for Kyiv, totaling over $100 billion, stalled this week, as Republican members of the US Congress and Hungarian Prime Minister Viktor Orbán took a stand against funding for Ukraine.

-Seizing Russian assets could provide an alternative source of funding for Kiev, especially given the estimated cost of post-conflict reconstruction.
-However, most G7 governments have so far been reluctant to take such a step, fearing that some foreign investors with assets in dollars and euros will flee.
+Seizing Russian assets could provide an alternative source of funding for Kyiv, especially given the estimated cost of post-conflict reconstruction.
+However, most G7 governments have so far hesitated to take such a step, fearing that some foreign investors with assets denominated in US dollars and euros would flee.

-While the US has never publicly supported the asset seizure proposal, Washington has quietly taken a more assertive stance in recent weeks, arguing at G7 committees that there is a roadmap for asset seizure “in accordance with international law”.
+Although the U.S. has never publicly supported the asset seizure proposal, in recent weeks Washington has quietly demonstrated a more assertive stance, arguing in G7 committees that there is already a path to asset seizure that is “consistent with international law.”

-A US official revealed that the above issue could be discussed at a potential summit of G7 leaders, coinciding with the second anniversary of the outbreak of the Russia-Ukraine conflict.
+A U.S. official revealed that the issue could be discussed at a potential G7 leaders' summit, coinciding with the second anniversary of the Russia-Ukraine conflict.

 Source